Main navigation

 Accounting Ethics and Law (ACCT:4300)

-Legal issues involving contracts, sale of goods, agency and partnership law, business structures including corporations and limited liability companies, employment law, and an overview of accountant's legal liability and securities regulation.
-Prerequisite: MGMT:2000.
-Requirement: senior standing.
+Legal issues involving contracts, sale of goods, agency and partnership law, business structures including corporations and limited liability companies, employment law, and an overview of an accountant's legal liability and securities regulation.
+Prerequisite: ACCT:2100 & ACCT:2200.
 (3 s.h.)

 Advanced Financial Accounting (ACCT:4400)

 Accounting and reporting standards for business combinations, including mergers, consolidations, and multinational enterprises; accounting for partnerships, business segments, transactions denominated in foreign currency, including hedges using foreign currency derivate instruments; reporting standards for interim financial statements and fund accounting applied to government and nonprofit entities.
-Prerequisite: ACCT:3300.
+Prerequisite: ACCT:3200.
+Spring only.
 Requirement: senior standing.
 (3 s.h.)

 Research Seminar for Tax Professionals (ACCT:4600)

 Understanding of the methodology used by tax professionals to research the Internal Revenue Code, Treasury Regulations, and case law; emphasis on evaluation and application of tax law to specific facts and circumstances to address tax compliance and tax planning opportunities faced by tax practitioners and their clients.
+Prerequisite: ACCT: 3500.
+Spring only.
 (2 s.h.)

 Business Analytics